cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## TLS Certificate Types Registry {#tls}

 This document registers the following entry in the "TLS Certificate Types" registry under the "Transport Layer Security (TLS) Extensions" heading.
+The new certificate type can be used with addtional TLS certificate compression {{I-D. ietf-tls-certificate-compression}}.

 EDITOR'S NOTE: The TLS registrations should be discussed and approved by the TLS WG at a later stage.
 When COSE WG has adopted work on CBOR certificates, it could perhaps be presented in the TLS WG.
 The TLS WG might e.g. want a separate draft in the TLS WG.